rana/tms/README.md

 ![Converting NaiveDateTimes to u32s](./imgs/datetimes-to-u32s.svg)

-> Figure X. A list of 12-byte NaiveDateTimes compressed to a list of u32s using differential encoding.
+> Figure 9.
+A list of 12-byte NaiveDateTimes compressed to a list of u32s using differential encoding.

 ### Segmenting a list of u32s into blocks